sysbio-vo/sysbio-course/en/NGSchool2017.md

 10
 ```

 Now, let's modify Snakefile, so it will process both A and B files.
 By default snakemake executes the first rule in the snakefile.
 This gives rise to pseudo-rules at the beginning of the file that can be used to define build-targets similar to GNU Make.
-So, in a way in the `all` rule we request all the output files to be present:
+So, in a way in the `all` rule we request all the output files to be present, and Snakemake recognizes automatically that these can be created by multiple applications of the rule `sort`:

 ```
 (ngschool) aln@aln-vb:~/snake_test$ cat Snakefile